psanford/donutdb/README.md

-# dynamosql: A sqlite VFS backed by DynamoDB
+# donutdb: A sqlite VFS backed by DynamoDB

 Store and query a sqlite database directly from DynamoDB.